almsseason/upgraded-waddle/datasets/README.md

 Latency Optimization Opportunities don't happen.
 You create them.
 API Gateway Edge Computing React Quantum Computing Logging Optimization Load Balancing Stay hungry, stay foolish.
 Automation Multi-threading Success usually comes to those who are too busy to be looking for it.
 I find that the harder I work, the more luck I seem to have.
 Data Pipeline CI/CD The only way to do great work is to love what you do.
+Do what you love and the money will follow.
+Latency Optimization Great things never come from comfort zones.
+The only way to do great work is to love what you do.
+Work hard in silence, let your success be your noise.